kritikagarg/Language-Models/README.md

 Language models are built by observing some text.

 Language Models discussed:

-  *Bag of words
+	Bag of words

 		A lexicon based Approach

-  *word Vectors
+	Word Vectors

 		Machine-learning Approach

-  *Bigrams and Trigrams
+	Bigrams and Trigrams